BlackEspresso/Bot-/ReadMe.md

    "hallo"
 ]
 ```
-Define the state with trainingdata and responses.
+Define the state with "trainingdata" and possible "responses".
 The example creates a bot with 2 states (feeling and greetings)
-each state has some learning data and some possible responses
+each state has some learning data and some possible replys.
+It looks limited now but with the tag-feature from [Lookout](#Lookout) complex conversations should't be problem.

 ## Get started
 see main.b++ in editor and